-Product sales from our OEM channels increased by 110%, or \$2.8 million, compared to the first quarter of 2011 and increased 62%, or \$2.0 million, compared to the fourth quarter of 2010.
-We have supported our OEM partners' efforts to sell total solutions to their customers where they can sell generators and switchgear that they manufacture along with our UPS systems.
-We believe that some of the increase in sales is due to our OEM partners' success in selling complete solutions to their customers, and we believe that this will continue to drive an increase in UPS product revenue in 2011 as they have more success with this sales strategy.
-Sales to Caterpillar, our primary OEM channel, represented 36% of our product revenue for the three-month period ended March 31, 2011, as compared to 27% of our product revenue in the comparable period of 2010.
+Product sales from our OEM channels for the three-month period ended June 30, 2011 decreased by \$2.0 million, or 52%, compared to the same period in 2010 and for the six-month period ended June 30, 2011 increased by \$841,000, or 13%, as compared to the same period in 2010.
+Product sales from our OEM channels for the three-month period ended June 30, 2011 decreased by \$3.6 million, or 67%, compared to the first quarter of 2011.
+The size and volume of orders from our OEM channels can fluctuate significantly on a quarterly basis and in 2011 we have seen fewer, but larger value transactions from our OEM channel.
+We have supported our OEM partners' efforts to sell total solutions to their customers where they can sell generators and switchgear that they manufacture along with our UPS systems as a total solution for their customers.
+We believe that this will drive an increase in UPS product revenue for us in 2011 as they have more success with this sales strategy although as our OEM partner sells more solutions, the quarterly volume of revenue may increase in the second half of 2011.
+Sales to Caterpillar, our primary OEM channel, represented 11% and 23% of our product revenue for the three-month and six-month periods ended June 30, 2011, respectively, as compared to 28% of our product revenue in both the comparable periods of 2010.
 Caterpillar remains one of our largest customers as well as our largest OEM customer.

-During the quarter we delivered 31.2 megawatts of critical power systems, which generated \$480,000 in revenue per megawatt.
-This compares to 23.6 megawatts of critical power systems delivered in the first quarter of 2010, which generated \$414,000 in revenue per megawatt.
+During the second quarter of 2011, we delivered 23.4 megawatts of critical power systems, which generated \$660,000 in revenue per megawatt.
+This compares to 24.3 megawatts of critical power systems delivered in the second quarter of 2010, which generated \$491,000 in revenue per megawatt.
+The increase in revenue generated per megawatt of critical power delivered reflects the higher proportion of systems delivered to customers compared to the prior year.
+We generate more revenue per megawatt of critical power delivered when customers buy complete power systems from us as compared to revenue from UPS systems only.